-The Earned Income Tax Credit, EITC or EIC, is a benefit for working people with low to moderate income.
-To qualify, you must meet certain requirements and file a tax return, even if you do not owe any tax or are not required to file.
+The Earned Income Tax Credit (EITC) is a benefit for working people with low to moderate income.
+To qualify, you must meet certain requirements and file a tax return even if you do not owe any tax or are not required to file.
 EITC reduces the amount of tax you owe and may give you a refund.
 Determine if you’re eligible by using the IRS EITC Assistant tool.

 2018 EITC Income Limits, Maximum Credit Amounts and Tax Law Updates